ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 title: "xxxx"
 author: "xxxx"
 categories: Projects
-tags: xxxx xxxx xxxx # please add suitable tags — separated by a space - Example tags: CC1 CC2 TBAG TI OrientationProject WS1920 SS20 WS2021 SS21
+tags: xxxx xxxx xxxx

+# Please add suitable tags, separated by a space.
+If you decide to add new
+# tags, consider the naming conventions, mentioned in the How-To in section
+# "1.1.1 Tags".
+# You can choose from already existing tags, listed in the following comments:

+# AbletonLive AI AliveExhibition Audio C++ CC1 CC2 ChristmasCard Dynamics
+# Extrusions FragmentShader GenerativeArt Houdini Installation Instrument
+# Interactive Maths Midi Modeling MovieAnalysis Noise openFrameworks
+# OrientationProject p5js Particles ParticleSimulation PGS PhotoBooth
+# PhysicalComputing Rigging SineWave SineWaveAnimation SS19 SS20 Storytelling
+# TouchDesigner Ultrasonic Unity WS1819 WS1920

 # The cover image will be seen first.
 It will also be used to enlist your project amonst others.
 cover-image: xxxx.jpg # choose your desired image file format — must be supported by web browsers — only one